You Might Be A Pharisee If ….

 “The moral: things act out of their nature, even at the expense of their self-interest.
 Or as my dad used to say, ‘a person will never do something that person wouldn’t do.’
 Which, I suppose, could be rephrased, ‘A person’s always going to do what that person does.’
 (My dad would say ‘peoples are peoples’)”

-These fables are still helpful by allowing us to crystallize those hard learned lessons in graphic ways that we can remember and pass on – if only people would listen.
+Still, these fables are helpful in allowing us to crystallize those hard learned lessons into memorable, graphic illustrations that we can hold onto and pass on – if only people would listen.
 Right?

-Fables teach us something about human nature, but fables don’t always give us specific guidance tailored to our own dilemmas.
-We still need wisdom to apply the lessons in our particular circumstances.
+Fables teach us something about human nature, but fables don’t give us specific guidance tailored to our own dilemmas.
+We still need wisdom to apply the lessons we learn (however we learn them) in our particular circumstances.
 “A word to the wise” requires wisdom for its application in our own lives.

 Continue reading “Can a Tiger Change Its Stripes?
 A Tale of Scorpions and Frogs”